Amit143-oss/js_project_scriiber_main/README.md

-# js_project_scriiber_main
+# Scribbler
-i develope this code using front end tech language like html,js,css this is my first project which i created
+This is my first project .i used many technical skill like as html ,css,javascript and also used bootstrap